+The examination consists of written examination and written project reports.

+Having handed in all project reports is required for sitting the final written exam.

+The final grade of the course is based on the grades of all the examinations.

+Compulsory participation

-Written examination.
-One micro-project will be assigned during each part of the course.
-Having handed in all assigned projects successfully is required for sitting the final written exam.
-The final grade will be determined by the projects handed in (60%) and the written exam (40%).
-Compulsory attendance Attendance is compulsory during the introduction to the course, supervised tutorials and group work.
+Attendance is compulsory during the introduction to the course, supervised tutorials and group work.
 Before the student has participated in all compulsory parts or compensated absence in accordance with the course director's instructions, the student's results for respective part will not be registered in LADOK.
 All compulsory parts need to have been completed in order to qualify for taking the written exam.

-Limitations of the number of examinations or practical training sessions A student who does not pass the examination on the first occasion is offered a maximum of five additional opportunities to sit the examination.
-If a student has not passed the examination after a total of four attempts then it is recommended that the student retake the whole course at the next opportunity.
-Following this the student is permitted to sit the examination on another two occasions.
+Limitations of the number of examinations or practical training sessions

+A student who does not pass the examination on the first occasion is offered a maximum of five additional opportunities to sit the examination.
 A student who fails the examination on six occasions is not permitted to sit the examination again or to retake the course.

 Participation in an examination is defined as an occasion on which a student attends an examination, even if the student submits a blank examination paper.
 If a student has registered to sit an examination, but does not attend the examination, this is not defined as participation in the examination.